marcinkozikowski/WeedingDay/README.md

 <h1>
 # WeedingDay
 </h1>
-Android app which helps while organizing your WeedingDay
+Android app which helps while organizing your WeedingDay.
+It was first app where I try to use android fragments and lots of diffrent UI elements like custom spinner, few custom lists adapters.
+Main menu created for land and port usage.
+There are still some bugs while adding guests to guest list, sometimes it works lika a char, another times it crashes, because of applying fragments.

 <h2>
 Main menu